Get-aduser not recognized

 4. Now, Again Expand Role Administration Tools option

-5. Then, Expand AD DS and AD LDS Tools option
+5. Then, Expand the AD DS and AD LDS Tools option

-6. Make sure to tick the checkbox for Active Directory Module for Windows Powershell option
+6. Make sure to tick the checkbox for Active Directory Module for the Windows Powershell option

 7. Now, You need to confirm that it’s okay to install the feature

-If the above solution didn’t work for you, then nothing to worry about, try out the below solution
+If the above solution doesn’t work for you, then there is nothing to worry about.
+Try out the solution below

 Solution – 3